 Ovitz made it clear to Belushi that the script needed work.
 John adamantly replied that he could do it with no problem, as the character was close to his heart.

-Belushi, frustrated and angry, felt that he now had to use his improv skills to verbally and visually act the script out for executives.
+Belushi, frustrated and angry, felt that he now had travel back to New York and use his improv skills to verbally and visually act the script out for executives.

 Even Aykroyd was surprised that upon hearing of John’s furious reaction to Ovitz’s comments, and that Belushi had fired him.
 It was his belief that John’s drug habit was now driving him to such behavior,and he may need serious help.
 In the meantime, he had another role in mind for his friend.
 Namely, Peter Venkman in the supernatural comedy, Ghost Smashers..
 Well, the title would need some work.
 As well as government employee turned secret agent Emmett Fitz-Hume in the cold war satire, “Spies Like Us”.